datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 contains sufficient human-readable information to ensure that others can understand everything you did easily.
 The only thing left to do is to hand in your assignment.
-According to the syllabus, this should be done via :term:`Github`.
+According to the syllabus, this should be done via :term:`GitHub`.

-.. findoutmore:: What is Github?
+.. findoutmore:: What is GitHub?

-   Github is a web based hosting service for Git repositories.
-Among many different other useful perks it adds features that allow collaboration on Git repositories. `Gitlab <https://about.gitlab.com/>`_ is a similar service with highly similar features, but its source code is free and open, whereas Github is a subsidiary of Microsoft.
+   GitHub is a web based hosting service for Git repositories.
+Among many different other useful perks it adds features that allow collaboration on Git repositories. `GitLab <https://about.gitlab.com/>`_ is a similar service with highly similar features, but its source code is free and open, whereas GitHub is a subsidiary of Microsoft.

-   Web-hosting services like Github and Gitlab integrate wonderfully with DataLad.
-They are especially useful for making your dataset publicly available, if you have figured out storage for your large files otherwise (as large content can not be hosted by Github).
-You can make DataLad publish large file content to one location and afterwards automatically push an update to Github, such that users can install directly from Github/Gitlab and seemingly also obtain large file content from Github.
-Github can also resolve subdataset links to other Github repositories, which lets you navigate through nested datasets in the web-interface.
+   Web-hosting services like GitHub and :term:`GitLab` integrate wonderfully with DataLad.
+They are especially useful for making your dataset publicly available, if you have figured out storage for your large files otherwise (as large content can not be hosted by GitHub).
+You can make DataLad publish large file content to one location and afterwards automatically push an update to GitHub, such that users can install directly from GitHub/GitLab and seemingly also obtain large file content from GitHub.
+GitHub can also resolve subdataset links to other GitHub repositories, which lets you navigate through nested datasets in the web-interface.

    .. todo::